 In the final stage of endometriosis (stage 4), endometriomas look as big as a grapefruit.
 In fact, at this point, endometriomas over the size of 2 cm are usually surgically removed.
 Many of these cysts are located on the rectum and the back wall of the uterus, thereby causing digestive issues.

-Suggested for you: What Causes Endometriosis? – Symptoms, Treatment & Pregnancy.
+Read the full article on: What Causes Endometriosis? – Symptoms, Treatment & Pregnancy ( 66).